Suzuki G engine: G10B

 The G10B was an all-aluminium engine, a four-cylinder 993 cc 72x61 mm SOHC 16-valve engine which produces 60 PS at 6000 rpm and 78 Nm of torque at 4500 rpm.
 It was sold in both carburetted and MPFI form.
 It was widely used in motorsport in India due to its lightweight and tunability.
 The mounting points of the engine block were similar to that of the G13 and so an engine swap was a relatively easy task.
 It was phased out when production of Zen ceased in 2006.
 It was made only in India but was sold in all countries the Zen was sold.
+The 16-valve version is also known as the G10BB.